inna-vogel/GPT2_Easy_Text_Generation/README.md

 temperature=1 - Controlling randomness.
 Lower temperature results in less random completions.
 Temperature 0 makes the model repetitive.
 Higher temperature results in more random completions.
-A goof value is 0.7
+A good value is 0.7

 top_k=0 - In Top-K sampling, the K most likely next words are filtered and the probability mass is redistributed among only those K next words.